Stake-4-Cake/CasperTestnetScoring/README.md

     for percent of network exceeding 6%.
 If the node exceeded this limit at least once per day, then the value True is stored in the stake_over field in the Scoring Database.
     Longevity is calculated every day as follows:
-        - If the score at the end of the day N < 90, then the longevity is reset;
+        - If the score at the end of the `N day` < 90, then the longevity is reset;
-        - Otherwise, the longevity is updated by increasing the longevity at the end of the N - 1 day by the value of the score obtained for the N day.
+        - Otherwise, the longevity is updated by increasing the longevity at the end of the `N - 1 day` by the value of the score obtained for the `N day`.

 **8. Determination of weekly scoring.**
     The number of points scored during the week is calculated as the sum of points scored for each day of this week